sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

 In this section we will use our genome assembly based on the ancestor and call genetic variants in the evolved line.

-There is an accompanying lecture for this tutorial:

-- `SNPs - GWAS - eQTLs introduction <http://dx.doi.org/10.6084/m9.figshare.1515026>`__
+..
+There is an accompanying lecture for this tutorial (`SNPs - GWAS - eQTLs introduction <http://dx.doi.org/10.6084/m9.figshare.1515026>`__).

 ..
 NOTE::